aws/aws-sdk-php-laravel/README.md

 ## Usage

+To use the AWS Service Provider, you must register the provider when bootstrapping your Laravel application.
+There are essentially two ways to do this.

+### 1. Use Laravel Configuration

-First you have to register the AWS Service Provider when bootstraping your Laravel application.
-Create a new `app/config/aws.php` configuration file with the following options.
+Create a new `app/config/aws.php` configuration file with the following options:

 ```php
 return array(